Staging and grading of colon and rectal cancer

 The cancer has grown into the submucosa or muscle but has not spread to the lymph nodes or elsewhere (T1 N0 M0 or T2 N0 M0).

 The cancer has grown through the muscle wall or through the outer layer of the bowel, and may be growing into tissues nearby.
 The cancer has not spread to the lymph nodes or elsewhere (T3 N0 M0 or T4 N0 M0).

 The tumour is any size and has spread to lymph nodes nearby, but has not spread anywhere else in the body (Any T N1 or N2 M0).

 The tumour is any size.
 It may have spread to nearby lymph nodes.
 The cancer has spread to other parts of the body such as the liver or lungs (Any T Any N M1).

 The grade of a cancer gives doctors an idea of how quickly it may develop.
 Doctors will look at a sample of the cancer cells under a microscope to find the grade of your cancer.

 The cancer cells tend to grow slowly and look quite similar to normal cells (they are ‘well differentiated’).
 These cancers are less likely to spread than higher grade cancers.

 Grade 3 (high-grade)

-The cancer cells tend to be growing more quickly, look very abnormal (are ‘poorly differentiated’) and are more likely to spread than low-grade cancers.
+The cancer cells tend to grow more quickly and look very abnormal (they are ‘poorly differentiated’).
+These cancers are more likely to spread than low-grade cancers.